top of page

 Would likely lengthen meeting times

-No debate allowed on CC items
+No debate allowed on CC items, therefore contested items are removed.

 Members are equal